danielmichaels/danielms/content/retrospectives/2022/01/index.md

 [My First Million][fc] episode on [Kevin Van Trump] and [FarmCon] - its incredible.
 This guy runs a **daily** agricultural investing/analysis newsletter which brings in ~30M USD a year.
 He's been writing it for 17 years and now runs [FarmCon].
+I've been binge-watching all the videos on YouTube and cannot praise this enough - talk about finger on the pulse.

 [OpenFaaS] for serverless functions.
-I've never been much interested in serverless, mostly because I don't like using AWS for small workloads/one-off tasks.
+I've never been much interested in serverless, mostly because I don't like using AWS (etc) for small workloads/one-off tasks.
 And, when I've looked at it before it didn't really gel with me - another skill to learn.
 Then I found [OpenFaaS] - an open source serverless technology.
-Using OpenFaaS, I can write functions in almost any language with my two options being python (Flask) and Go.
+Using OpenFaaS, I can write functions in almost any language with my two preferred options being python (Flask) and Go.
 It also supports NET, C#, Node, Java and more (I think).
 I am using it to render the [analytics](#analytics) charts below.
 It supports Kubernetes and a standalone binary called [faasd] for deployment to a small server - I run it on a $5 droplet.

 ## Wrap up

 A good start to the year.
-I took the Christmas and New Year period off and also took a four-day-long weekend at the end of this month.
+I took the Christmas and New Year period off and also took a four-day long weekend at the end of this month.
 Only during the four-day break by the sea with just my little family did I *start* to feel rested.
 If I can, I will try to schedule more of these little breaks to ward off burn out.